Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 Why Does Spray Paint Crackle on Second Coat

-When in hot surroundings, the components in the paint evaporate, and that leads to cracks.
+When in hot surroundings, the paint’s components evaporate, leading to cracks.
 At the same time, low temps impact how the paint holds up to the surface.

 What Is the Best PSI to Spray Clear Coat?

 Clearcoat requires adequate PSI for a better flow out.
-To be precise, 28 to 29 PSI is best when it comes to a clear coat.
+To be precise, 28 to 29 PSI is best for a clear coat.